 Moreover, a rise in your BMI increases prostate volume and International Prostate Symptom Score (IPSS) while weight loss decreases them.
 This leads to improved quality of life in patients.

 Without a proper diet, it would be challenging to lose weight, balance your hormones, and manage BPH.

 The best diet to reduce your prostate size and manage other symptoms of BPH is plant-based.
 Studies show polyphenols, active compounds in various plant-based foods, are no replacement for the doctor-recommended treatment of BPH, but they can help manage this condition.

 A diet that involves a high intake of dairy and meat may worsen BPH and increase prostate cancer risk.
 This is particularly the case for men who don’t consume enough vegetables.

 If you don’t want to entirely avoid certain foods, such as meat, you may want to reduce their intake.
 It may also be useful to up your intake of fruits and vegetables.
-Consuming a rich source of vitamins, minerals, antioxidants, fiber, and other healthy compounds is what our body and prostate need for good health.
+Consuming a rich source of vitamins, minerals, antioxidants, fibre, and other healthy compounds is what our body and prostate need for good health.
+(1)

 Foods to include in your diet